A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 14
+Today has been a blast!
+The problem was really fun to solve and finally I was able to put into practice some tricks learnt last year in AoC.
+The first part has been really straightforward and it was also announcing where it would have landed with the second one.
+I found it so funny that I even spent time to create a small animation to visualize the rolling process between every cycle.
+Needless to say I had a lot of fun today, given that I was able to figure out the solution all by myself.
+Neat!

 # Day 13
 This day marks my biggest defeat so far.
 The algorithm I tried to implement is giving me an incorrect result on 2 test cases, therefore I was not able even to